denten-books/plain-text/1-metaphor.md

 but also become naturalized: that is understood literally.
 They create connections that with time become habituated and invisible.
 Taken for literal truth, the metaphor loses its quality of mediation or literally "ferrying across."[^ln1-greek] For example, for many readers the idea of a "dead metaphor" itself no longer evokes death.
-The metaphor withers: once a connotation is lost it mo comes a denotative, statement lacking any exploratory or explanatory potential, a commonplace.
+The metaphor withers: once a connotation is lost it becomes a denotative statement lacking any exploratory or explanatory potential, a commonplace.
 In Shelley's view, all metaphors are destined to become habituated in this way, only to be reborn again in poetry.
 In their most generative form, metaphors produce new meaning actively.
 The creative juxtaposition between two as before unrelated conceptual domains brings new aspects of experience to light.
 With time, the poetic metaphor degrades into a tired cliché.
 It no longer "perpetuates understanding."
 It dies in a sense of becoming an instrumental shortcut.
 In Viktor Shklovsky's words, we "cease to experience" the trope.
 The metaphor "dries up" when we begin recognizing it without apprehension [@shklovsky_voskreshenie_1914].
 It no longer generates new connections between domains, but merely reinforces existing ones.
 Vilém Flusser put it another way in writing that habituated idiom proceeds "smoothly," giving us no pause, without "bumps or interruptions" [@flusser_freedom_2003, 13 and 82].

 Lakoff famously took exception to the idea of dead metaphors, arguing that even those metaphors that are thoroughly habituated can play a vital part in